 - What style do you want?

-You want to make sure that the urn you select reflects the wishes and tastes of the deceased and his or her loved ones.
-If the deceased was concerned about the environment, a biodegradable urn may be best.
-If he or she had simple tastes then you probably don’t want a version that is overly ornate.
+You want to ensure that the urn you select reflects the wishes and tastes of the deceased and his or her loved ones.
+A biodegradable urn may be best if the deceased is concerned about the environment.
+If he or she had simple tastes, then you probably don’t want an overly ornate version.
 Chances are, you’ll know which urn is perfect when you see it, but keeping the personality of the deceased can help make the process more personal.

 - What is your budget?

 It may be difficult to think of terms of money when choosing an urn to honor a loved one, but urns are available in a wide variety of price ranges.
-Deciding how much you want to spend before you start looking can help you narrow down your choices significantly.
+Deciding how much you want to spend before you start looking can help you significantly narrow your choices.

 - Where will the remains be stored?

-If you will be placing your urn in a mausoleum, the funeral home or cemetery can provide you with any specifications that you need to keep in mind when you make your selection.
+If you place your urn in a mausoleum, the funeral home or cemetery can provide you with any specifications you need to keep in mind when you make your selection.
 In some cases, the urn must be no larger than a certain size and made of certain materials.
 A “Green” cemetery may require that your urn be made of biodegradable materials.
-If the urn will be buried at a cemetery you will also need to purchase an urn vault.
+If the urn is buried at a cemetery, you must purchase an urn vault.
 The vault will protect the urn and keep the ground around it from collapsing.
 If you are keeping the urn at home you will need to think about where you will store it: will it be indoors or out, will it be buried?
 If you do plan to bury the urn at home, be sure to check your local laws to make sure that this is permitted.

 - Will you be traveling with the remains?

-- Will you inter all the remains or will you distribute them among others?
+- Will you inter all the remains or distribute them among others?